 Food Security Situation

 Since 1991, Somalia has faced continued conflict and changing climatic conditions including both droughts and flooding.
-In 2011 and 2012, Somalia experienced severe food insecurity and famine affecting four million people, or approximately half of the country’s estimated population.
+In 2011 and 2012, Somalia experienced severe food insecurity and famine which affected 4 million people—approximately half of the country’s estimated population.

 Persistent insecurity and restricted humanitarian access in southern and central Somalia continue to create challenges to delivering assistance.

 Food Assistance Programs